Instrumental/instrumentald/examples/README.md

 The [log size](plugin_scripts/log_size.sh) script simply monitors the size of logs in /var/log, so you can see if a log is failing to rotate or growing out of control.
 It demonstrates using an executable shell script as a plugin script.

+#### ISS Monitor

+The [ISS Monitor](plugin_scripts/iss_monitor.rb) script monitors the distance between my current location and the international space station (or, more exactly, a point directly UNDER the international space station).
+You can use environment variables to track the distance between your location and the ISS.

 #### MySQL

 The [MySQL](plugin_scripts/mysql.rb) script collects the following metrics: